Alaska Court Records

 Free Warrant Search in Alaska

-Interested persons can conduct free warrant searches in Alaska through online resources provided by local law enforcement agencies and the Alaska court system.
+Interested persons may conduct free warrant searches in Alaska through online resources provided by local law enforcement agencies and the Alaska court system.
 These resources are usually a searchable online database or a compiled list of warrants.
 For searchable databases, searches are conducted using an individual’s name, case number, location details, or ticket/citation number.

 How to Find Out If Someone Has A Warrant Online

-Besides traditional government channels, interested persons can also conduct active Alaska warrant searches through certain third-party websites.
+Besides traditional government channels, interested persons may also conduct active Alaska warrant searches through certain third-party websites.
 These websites are maintained by private entities or individuals that compile public warrant information and records collected from relevant agencies in Alaska into a searchable database hosted on their website.
 Warrant searches on most third-party websites are conducted using an individual’s name.
 Note that searches are usually subject to a fee or subscription.

 How Long Do Warrants Last in Alaska?